 Let's break down those 2 steps.
 First, it's important to understand that the strategy starts with a specific type of contribution: after-tax 401(k) contributions.
 An after-tax 401(k) contribution is different from a Roth 401(k) contribution and different from a pre-tax contribution, which is often the default option with a 401(k).
 Why does it start with after-tax contributions?
 Because after-tax contributions may enable you to save in your workplace retirement plan beyond the annual contribution limit for pre-tax and Roth contributions.
 Here's a look at how that breaks down:

-As you can see, if you only make pre-tax and/or Roth contributions, then the most you can contribute is $23,000 (or $30,500 if age 50 or older).
-With after-tax contributions, you may be able to increase the total amount saved to $69,000 (or $76,500 if 50 or older2)—although any amounts contributed by your employer would count toward that limit.
+As you can see, if you only make pre-tax and/or Roth contributions, then the most you can contribute is $23,500 (or $31,000 if age 50 to 59, and $34,750 if age 60 to 63).
+With after-tax contributions, you may be able to increase the total amount saved to $70,000 (or $77,500 if age 50 to 59, and $81,250 for those age 60 to 632)—although any amounts contributed by your employer would count toward that limit.
 However, after-tax contributions can come with some downsides.
 One key drawback is that when you make withdrawals in retirement, any earnings will be taxed at ordinary income rates.
-Another important issue to consider is how the strategy could impact any employer contributions.
-If you reach the contribution limit for pre-tax, Roth, and after-tax amounts for a given calendar year, then your employer may not be able to contribute.
 And, depending on your plan, after-tax contributions may not be eligible for an employer match.

 That brings us to step 2 of the mega backdoor strategy: converting the after-tax contributions to a Roth account.
 If you have a Roth option within your retirement plan, you may be able to convert the after-tax 401(k) amounts to a Roth 401(k).
 This is called an in-plan Roth conversion.
 Or, if your plan allows it, you may be able to roll your after-tax contributions to a Roth IRA.
 Prorated earnings attributable to the original contribution can be rolled to the Roth IRA, incurring taxes, or separately directed to a traditional IRA without incurring taxes.